Learning Hierarchically Structured Concepts: A Lower Bound

 \snote{I think we probably could extend to a neuron model with strengths instead of just firing indicators.
 Basically, by replacing the sums of weights by dot products.}

+Our results so far demonstrate how concept hierarchies with $\lmax$ levels can be represented robustly by networks with the same number of layers, and how such representations can be learned, even in the presence of noise.
+We would also like lower bound theorems saying that $\lmax$ layers are necessary for robust representation, under suitable restrictions.

-In this section, we give three lower bound theorems describing limitations on the number of layers needed to recognize concept hierarchies with particular numbers of levels.
-The first theorem, \autoref{thm:imposs-2-vs-1}, simply says that a network $\mathcal N$ with maximum layer $1$ cannot recognize a concept hierarchy $\mathcal C$ with maximum level $2$.
+In this section, we give a first step toward such a result, \autoref{thm:imposs-2-vs-1}.
+It says that a network $\mathcal N$ with maximum layer $1$ cannot recognize a concept hierarchy $\mathcal C$ with maximum level $2$.
 This bound depends only on the requirement that $\mathcal N$ should recognize $\mathcal C$ according to our definition for noisy recognition in \sref{Definition}{def:noisyrecognition}.
-That definition says that the network must tolerate bounded noise, as expressed by the ratio parameters $r_1$ and $r_2$ in the definition of noisy recognition.
+That definition says that the network must tolerate bounded noise, as expressed by the ratio parameters $r_1$ and $r_2$.
 Our result assumes reasonable constraints on the values of $r_1$ and $r_2$.
+Note that the bound does not involve learning, only recognition.

-The second theorem, \autoref{thm:imposs-3-vs-2}, extends \autoref{thm:imposs-2-vs-1} by showing that a network $\mathcal N$ with maximum layer $2$ cannot recognize a concept hierarchy $\mathcal C$ with maximum level $3$.
-In addition to the basic definition of noisy recognition, this result requires a new "non-interference" assumption for concept representations in the network.
-This assumption seems to be reasonable, in that it is guaranteed by our learning algorithms in \autoref{sec:algorithms_learning}.
+{A preliminary generalization of this result to more levels and layers appears in~\cite{arxiv-v3}.
+However, in addition to the basic definition of noisy recognition, this generalization uses a strong technical assumption about disjointness of certain sets of triggered neurons.
+This assumption might be reasonable, in that it is guaranteed by our learning algorithms in \autoref{sec:algorithms_learning}; however, we think it is too strong and would prefer to weaken it to, say, a simple limitation on the number of neurons at each layer in the network.
+We leave this task for future work.}

-\nnote{Verify this, add a lemma "for later use" at the end of Section 6 that we can cite here.
-This would be a nice story, using a fact that is true about our (noise-free) learning algorithm in the proof of a lower bound for recognition.}

-The third theorem, \autoref{thm:imposs-general}, generalizes the first two to arbitrary numbers of levels and layers.
-The heart of the proof of \autoref{thm:imposs-general} is a lemma, \autoref{lem:imposs-general} that considers a single network $\mathcal N$ and a concept hierarchy $\mathcal C$, and assumes that $\mathcal N$ recognizes $\mathcal C$.
-The lemma says that, for any $\ell$, the representation of any level $\ell$ concept must be in a layer $\geq \ell$.
-The proof is by induction on $\ell$.
-As for \autoref{thm:imposs-3-vs-2}, these results requires the new "non-interference" assumption for concept representations.